The Basics of Accumulation

 What is your desired saving rate?
 It needs to be 20-50%, depending on your goals.

-Your first goal (after getting out of debt and actually having a positive net worth) is to get enough FU money that you can have a modicum of control at your J.O.B.
+Your first goal (after getting out of debt and having a positive net worth) is to get enough FU money to have a modicum of control at your J.O.B.
 Even if you don’t plan to retire early, you want to work because you enjoy it rather than because you need the money.

 Your savings rate correlates directly with when you reach financial independence and can work on your terms because you want to and because it fulfills your purpose in life.
 That’s what retirement is… when you work because you have to do it for non-financial reasons.